Robin Harris became The Council of Ivy League Presidents' second

-Harris came to the Ivy League Office after seven years at Ice Miller, LLP, based in Indianapolis.
+Harris came to the Ivy League office after seven years at Ice Miller, LLP, based in Indianapolis.
 At Ice Miller, she served as senior counsel and co-chair for Ice Miller's Collegiate Sports Practice and worked with the firm’s college and university clients on variety of matters related to athletics.

 Prior to Ice Miller, Harris worked nine years in increasingly responsible roles in the National Collegiate Athletic Association (NCAA), ending her tenure at the NCAA national office as associate chief of staff for Division I. In that role, she provided advice and guidance to the NCAA president, Executive Committee, Division I Board of Directors, Division I Management Council and other committees in nearly all athletic governance areas, including academic standards, amateurism, championship policies, diversity, gender equity and Title IX, legislative proposals, membership requirements, strategic planning, student-athlete welfare and studies regarding basketball and football concerns.
 From 1993-1998, she was the NCAA’s director for the Committee on Infractions.

-Collegiate Women Athletic Administrators (NACWAA), where she
+National Association of Collegiate Women Athletic Administrators

-Basketball Hall of Fame, serving as one of two NCAA
+the Naismith Basketball Hall of Fame, serving as one of two NCAA

 representatives.
 She recently completed a four-year term as a

 member of the NCAA Division I Leadership Council, an advisory body to the Division I Board of